-Top and right: Meleko Mokgosi.
+Top and right: Maleic Mokgosi.
 Bread, Butter, and Power.
-From the project Democratic Intuition (2014-2018).
-018. Oil, acrylic, bleach, graphite, photo and pigment transfer, permanent marker on canvas. dimensions variable. tesy of the artist and Honor Fraser Gallery, Los Angeles
+From the project Democratic http://or.2014-2018.
+2018: Oil, acrylic, bleach, graphite, photo and signment transfer, permanent marker on canvas. dimensions variable.
+Courtesy of the artist and Honor Fraser Gallery, Los Angeles

-Recently appointed an Associate Professor in painting and printmak-in arthe prestigious Yale School of Art, Botswana-born artist Meleko Molegoi has solo exhibitions at Jack Shainman Gallery's two New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City of Art; and an upcoming one-person exhibition at the Pérez Art Museum Miami (PAMM).
-A graduate of Williams College and the University of California, Los Angeles-where he received a BA in Studio Art and an MFA in Interdisciplinary Studio, respectively-the Brooklyn-based artist also studied at the Whitney Independent Study Program and was an arist-in-residence at the Studio Museum of Harlem, but he credits his high school teacher with setting him on a course to become a visual artist.
+Remue appointed an Associate Professor in painting and printmak-ing an the prestigious Yale School of Art.
+Botswana-born artist Meleko Not gois has solo exhibitions at Jack Shainman Callery's two New Yale City locations and a big survey show at Shainman' Upstate New Chicago, a commissioned project at the University of Michigan Museum of Art: and an upcoming one-person exhibition at the Pérez An Useum Miami (PAMM).
+Matter of Williams Ollege and the University of California, fos Angeles-where he received a BA in Studio Art and an MFA in Introduced to Williams Ollege and the University of California, here the Whitney Independent Study Program and was an artist-uresidence at the Studio Museum of Harlem, but he credits his high school teacher with setting him on a course to become a visual artist.